 This marks the end of this blog post.
 We have tried the best of our efforts to explain to you the concept of multiple linear regression and how the multiple regression in R is implemented to ease the prediction analysis.

 If you are keen to endorse your data science journey and learn more concepts of R and many other languages to strengthen your career, join upGrad.
-We offer the PG Certification in Data Science which is specially designed for working professionals and includes 300+ hours of learning with continual mentorship.
+We offer the Advanced Certification Program in Data Science which is specially designed for working professionals and includes 300+ hours of learning with continual mentorship.